"The era of wars and revolutions" - the return?

 An attempt to fit wars into the general scheme of the Kondratieff cycles was undertaken by J. Goldstein.
 His idea boils down to the fact that world wars are caused by a gap between the declining rates of increase in production efficiency and the continued growth of the economy (it falls with a delay in 10 years).
 This gap leads to an increase in the demand for raw materials and new markets (since it is impossible to develop intensively and have to develop extensively), which provokes collisions.
 The greater the financial and military potential of the rival powers, the more bloody the war.
 Global conflicts once again stimulate innovation.
 Further, by destroying production, they force states to reorient resources to solve internal problems and clear up space for the formation of a new technological order - which accelerates the growth of production efficiency.
 Then the effect is exhausted - and we see a new round of growth in spending on "defense" ...

-We live within the Kondratieff cycle that began in the 1973-75 biennium.
-The highest point of the cycle falls in the middle of 1990-x - for the West, this is the era of prosperity.
-Now - the final part of the downward stage, a cyclical crisis.
+We are living within the Kondratieff cycle, which began in 1973-75.
+The cycle peaked in the mid-1990s – for the West, this was an era of prosperity.
+Now is the final part of the downward stage, a cyclical crisis.

 It is easy to see that "our" cycle contains a riddle - the war, which was to begin in 1985-1990 in the framework of the traditional scheme, did not take place.
 There was a round of confrontation between the United States and the USSR in the Reagan era, but instead of a collision, one of the rivals simply collapsed.
 Does this mean that the standard layout has stopped working?
 Extremely unlikely.
 "Failure" was the result of combining a number of unique factors, which is unlikely to be reproduced in the next cycle.